 Researchers have been investigating whether stem cell therapy can regenerate cartilage in people with OA.

-A 2018 meta-analysis looked at different ways doctors were using stem cells to treat OA and how this influenced long-term results.
-They concluded that the findings of high-quality studies were inconsistent.
+Authors of a 2018 meta-analysis looked at ways of using stem cells to treat OA and how this influenced long-term results.
+They concluded that the findings of high quality studies were inconsistent.

 Side effects of unapproved stem cell treatments may include: